danimfernandes/qpWave_Heatmap/README.md

 ### 1. Description

-The R script will read over all qpWave results files, compile the data into a single table, and then produce a heatmap.
+The R script will read over all qpWave results files, compile the data into a single table and matrix, and then produce a heatmap.

 ### 2. Requirements